ricardojoserf/ricardojoserf.github.io/_posts/2026-8-25-crystalpotato.md

 ## Build

 CrystalPotato compiles to a single file with no dependencies.
-Cross-compilation from Linux to Windows is supported by Crystal's toolchain:
+I recommend using [Crystal on Windows](https://crystal-lang.org/install/on_windows/) instead of cross-compilation:

 ```
 crystal build CrystalPotato.cr -o CrystalPotato.exe --release --static